MayInstitute/MayInstitute2017/Program3_Intro stat in R/02-rstats.md

-### Comment
+### Some comments

-Let's compare all three versions of the means with different error bars.
-Every gap between error bars is different.
-Furthermore, error bars with SD and CI are overlapping between groups!
-Error bars for SD show the spread of the population while error bars based on SE reflect the uncertainty in the mean and depend on the sample size.
-Confidence intervals of `n` on the other hand mean that the interval captures the population mean `n %` of the time.
-When the sample size increases, CI and SE are getting closer to each other.
+* Error bars with SD and CI are overlapping between groups!

+* Error bars for the SD show the spread of the population while error bars based on SE reflect the uncertainty in the mean and depend on the sample size.

+* Confidence intervals of `n` on the other hand mean that the intervals capture the population mean `n` percent of the time.

+* When the sample size increases, CI and SE are getting closer to each other.

 ## Saving our results